ivnmansi/juliaplots/README.md

 ## ❗ Known issues
 - 🕒 **Long waiting time:** The plugin can take a long time on generating the graph depending of the user.
 Still investigating this and if it can be mitigated
-- ❓ **X and Y labels not showing up:** X and Y labels are cut from the image.
-It can be solved by increasing the margins, but when doing this the image is corrupted for some reason

 ## 🤝 Contributing